GSA/digitalgov.gov/content/posts/2014-10-27-results-report-robots-created-for-competitions-to-help-ebola-response.md

 ---
+url: /2014/10/27/results-report-robots-created-for-competitions-to-help-ebola-response/
 date: 2014-10-27 10:50:18 -0400
-title: 'Results Report\: Robots Created for Competitions to Help Ebola Response'
+title: 'Results Report: Robots Created for Competitions to Help Ebola Response'
 summary: 'Challenge competitions were recently&nbsp;highlighted as two potential solutions to help with the Ebola crisis responses.
 The first is a grand challenge launched Oct.
-17, 2014, by the United States Agency for International Development (USAID)\:&nbsp;Ebola\: A Grand Challenge for Development.
-The goal\: To help health care workers on the front lines provide better care and stop'
+17, 2014, by the United States Agency for International Development (USAID):&nbsp;Ebola: A Grand Challenge for Development.
+The goal: To help health care workers on the front lines provide better care and stop'
-authors: [tmarcoullier]
+authors:
+  - tmarcoullier
 categories:
   - Challenges
 tag: